 Reamer Bushardt, PharmD, PA-C, DFAAPA, is a recognized national leader and academician who began his medical career as a clinical pharmacist before becoming a physician assistant (PA).
-He has served as a PA program director and division chief of PA Studies at the Medical University of South Carolina (MUSC) in Charleston, SC (2004-2010), chair of PA Studies and a health system executive at the Wake Forest School of Medicine in Winston-Salem, NC (2010-2017), and senior associate dean at the School of Medicine & Health Sciences at the George Washington University (2017-present).
-He is a tenured professor with a prolific scholarly career and track record of service in regional, national, and international affairs.
+He has served as a PA program director and division chief of PA Studies at the Medical University of South Carolina (MUSC) in Charleston, SC (2004-2010), chair of PA Studies and a health system executive at the Wake Forest School of Medicine in Winston-Salem, NC (2010-2017), senior associate dean at the School of Medicine & Health Sciences at the George Washington University (2017-2022), and provost and vice president for academic affairs at the MGH Institute of Health Professions (2022 – present).
+He earned tenure as a professor with a prolific scholarly career and track record of service in regional, national, and international affairs.

 Bushardt grew up in a small, rural town in South Carolina and became a pharmacist like his father.
 He attended the University of South Carolina and earned a BS in Pharmaceutical Sciences in 1998 and graduated in 1999 with a Doctor of Pharmacy degree.